Keith-S-Thompson/old-bash/README.md

   I haven't found the bash 1.12 tarball itself.

 The bash 1.05 tarball's `Changelog` documents changes going back to Mon Jun 26 13:35:16 1989.
-There must have been substantial development before that, but so far it appears to be lost.
+There must have been substantial development before that, but as far as I can tell it appears to be lost.

-The file `bash-1.05-patc`, also included in the 1.05 tarball, is a context diff from a slightly earlier version.
+The file `bash-1.05-patc` (sic), also included in the 1.05 tarball, is a context diff from a slightly earlier version.